epigen/rnaseq_pipeline/README.md

 > ⭐️ **Star and share modules you find valuable** 📤 - help others discover them, and guide our future work!

 > [!IMPORTANT]
-> **If you use this workflow in a publication, please don't forget to give credit to the authors by citing it using this DOI [10.5281/zenodo.XXXXXX](https://doi.org/10.5281/zenodo.XXXXXX).**
+> **If you use this workflow in a publication, please don't forget to give credit to the authors by citing it using this DOI [10.5281/zenodo.XXXXXX](https://doi.org/10.5281/zenodo.XXXXXX) and acknowledging the [rna-seq-star-deseq2 workflow](https://github.com/snakemake-workflows/rna-seq-star-deseq2) DOI [10.5281/zenodo.4737358](https://doi.org/10.5281/zenodo.4737358) from which structure and code was adapted.**

 ![Workflow Rulegraph](./workflow/dags/rulegraph.svg)